klara-zaskalanova/english-for-designers/work/index.md

 ### 8+

 Realising our feelings and naming them is the first step.
 Child picks a card with an illustration of feeling that had experienced and looks for a name of it, or the other way round.
-The second step, is realisation of needs and naming them.
+The second step, is to become aware of needs and to name them.
 Child is given another set of cards.
-These help to find words for expressing. what, in reaction to certain emotion, would he/she need.
+These help to find words for expressing.
+What, in reaction to certain emotion, would he/she need.
 This level is aimed for parents, teachers and school psychologists.
 Naming our emotions and needs isn’t easy, therefore these cards are suitable for adults, as well.

 ### 15+

 Second level of game is aimed for adults.
 The goal is to start a conversation about deeper and sensitive topics.
 This level is based on questions focused on emotional life.
-Each question is coupled with an affirmation, quote or a story connected to the regarding emotion, which is supposed to help and enrich the player/s.
+Each question is coupled with an affirmation, quote or a story connected to the regarding emotion, which is supposed to help and enrich the player(s).

 ### Design